spectrocloud/librarium/docs/docs-content/clusters/cluster-management/macros.md

 ---
 sidebar_label: "Palette Macros"
-title: "Palette Macros Support"
+title: "Macros Support"
 description: "Apply Palette Macros to Cluster Profiles."
-hide_table_of_contents: false
+hide_table_of_contents: true
 sidebar_position: 130
+tags: ["clusters", "cluster management"]
 ---

-# Overview

 Palette supports placeholder variables as Macros in our cluster profile layers.
 These macros make regression and update of variables, across multiple-running clusters, easier.
 We encourage creating these macros and using them within any of our cluster profile layers.
 Hence, changes to the existing Macros get updated to the corresponding cluster profile and the clusters with these profiles attached.

-# Scope of Palette Macros
+## Scope of Palette Macros

 Palette users can declare the Macros under three different scopes: